kimipooh/list-view-google-calendar/readme.txt

 == Screenshots ==
 1. List View of a public Google Calendar
 2. How to use the Shortcode
+3. Sample of public Google Calendars
-3. How to use it
+4. How to use it
-4. Goolge Calendar API Settings
+5. Goolge Calendar API Settings
-5. General Settngs
+6. General Settngs

 == Changelog ==